MonoMod/MonoMod/README.md

 ### Why?
 - Cross-version compatibility, even with obfuscated assemblies.
 - Cross-platform compatibility, even if the game uses another engine (f.e.
 XNA vs FNA in Celeste).
-- Using language features which otherwise wouldn't be supported (f.e.
+- Use language features which otherwise wouldn't be supported (f.e.
 C# 7 in Unity 4.3).
-- Patching being done on the player's machine with a mod installer - no need to pre-patch and redistribute a dozen patched assemblies.
+- The patching process can happen on the player's machine with a mod installer.
+No need to pre-patch and share patched assemblies, which you probably aren't allowed to redistribute anyway.
-- With HookGen, runtime hooks are basically `On.Namespace.Type.Method += (orig, self, a, b, c) => { /* ... */ }` - no reflection black magic.
+- With HookGen, runtime hooks are as simple as `On.Namespace.Type.Method += (orig, self, a, b, c) => { /* ... */ }`

 ----